tritonJS826/masters-way/README.md

 `pnpm run install:all`

-3. Create .env file inside all modules with variables from .env.local.example (ask Kate for values)
+3. Create .env file inside all modules with variables from .env.local.example

 4. Run databases and nginx in containers (check local.nginx.conf for right addresses):

-`docker-compose -f local.docker.docker-compose.yml up`
+`docker-compose -f local.docker-compose.yml up`

 5. You can run all modules locally (don't forget about database, you should up them manually)

 * `pnpm run start` - if you want to have live reloading for all modules